When creating a build configuration, specify the following settings:

 This option enables retrieving the status and basic details of the last build in the build configuration without requiring any user authentication.

-The status can be retrieved via the HTML status widget described below, or via single icon with the help of REST API.
+The status can be retrieved via the HTML status widget described below, or via a single icon with the help of REST API.

 This feature allows you to get an overview of the current project status on your company's website, wiki, Confluence or any other web page.